Maria Kuhnert-Brandstätter

-Maria Kuhnert-Brandstätter (23 December 1919 – 20 April 2011), was an Austrian pharmacist trained in pharmacognosy and known for her research on thermomicroscopy, and her microchemical investigations of natural and synthetic drug substances.
+Maria Kuhnert-Brandstätter (23 December 1919, Lamprechtshausen – 20 April 2011), was an Austrian pharmacist trained in pharmacognosy and known for her research on thermomicroscopy, and her microchemical investigations of natural and synthetic drug substances.

 Biography

 Maria was born in Lamprechtshausen, north of Salzburg, Austria, on 23 December 1919.
-She studied at the University of Munich, and continued her studies of pharmacy and pharmacognosy in Vienna before graduating from the University of Innsbruck in 1942.
+She studied at the Ludwig-Maximilians-Universität München, and continued her studies of pharmacy and pharmacognosy in Vienna before graduating from the University of Innsbruck in 1942.
 Later that year, she became a student of pharmacologist Ludwig Kofler at the University of Innsbruck and received her doctorate there in 1945 in pharmacognosy, which is the use of plants or other natural sources as a source of pharmaceuticals.

 Maria Kuhnert-Brandstätter, second from left in back row.
 (Front row, Adelheid Kofler and Ludwig Kofler.)

 Kofler hot bench with samples for calibration.

 In 1945, she was appointed head of the Institute of Pharmacognosy at the University of Innsbruck, where she worked for over half a century.
 There she collaborated with her advisor, the pharmacist Ludwig Kofler, as well as his wife mineralogist Adelheid Kofler.
 Kuhnert-Brandstätter also improved two new machines invented by the Koflers to analyze microscopic quantities of pharmaceuticals: the hot stage microscope (“Koflersches Thermomikroskop”) and the Kofler hot bench (“Koflersche Heizbank”).

-Kuhnert-Brandstätter was named a full professor at the university's Department of Pharmacy in 1966 and, from 1970 on, she was the only female natural sciences professor at the University of Innsbruck.
+Kuhnert-Brandstätter was named a full professor at the university's Department of Pharmacy in 1966 and, from 1970 on, she was the only female professor in natural sciences at the University of Innsbruck.
 She retired in 1989, but for more than a decade after that, she remained scientifically active and followed pharmacy developments with great interest.
 She was named professor emeritus in 1989.

 When her husband, pharmacist Gerhard Kuhnert, died in May 2010, she suffered a great personal loss and died in April of the following year at 91.